Christoph von Dohnányi

 Christoph von Dohnányi (/de/; (Note: In contrast to his father Hans and his brother Klaus, who used the /de/, Christoph and his son Justus prefer the more Hungarian pronunciation.)
 8 September 1929 – 6 September 2025) was a German conductor.
-He was both music director and later artistic director at the Oper Frankfurt until 1977, establishing innovative opera.
-He was music director of The Cleveland Orchestra from 1984 to 2002, leading the orchestra in recordings with various labels and on international tours to Europe and Asia.
+He was music director and later artistic director at the Oper Frankfurt until 1977, establishing innovative opera.
+He was music director of the Cleveland Orchestra from 1984 to 2002, leading the orchestra in recordings with various labels and on international tours to Europe and Asia.
 He was principal conductor of London's Philharmonia Orchestra from 1997 to 2008, touring Europe including a series of opera performances at the Théâtre du Châtelet in Paris.
 He was chief conductor of the NDR Symphony Orchestra from 2004 to 2010.

 Life and career

 Youth, World War II and education

 Dohnányi was born on 8 September 1929 in Berlin to Hans von Dohnanyi, a German jurist of Hungarian ancestry, and Christine Bonhoeffer.
-His uncle on his mother's side, and also his godfather, was Dietrich Bonhoeffer, a Lutheran pastor and theologian/ethicist.
+His uncle on his mother's side, and also his godfather, was Dietrich Bonhoeffer, a Lutheran pastor, theologian and ethicist.
 His grandfather was the pianist and composer Ernst von Dohnányi.
 His father, uncle and other family members participated in the German Resistance movement against Nazism, and were arrested and detained in several Nazi concentration camps before being executed in 1945, when Christoph was 15 years old.
 Dohnányi's older brother is Klaus von Dohnanyi, a German politician and former mayor of Hamburg.

 After World War II, Dohnányi studied law in Munich, but in 1948, he transferred to the Hochschule für Musik und Theater München to study composition, piano and conducting.
 At the Bavarian State Opera in Munich, he was a stage extra, a house pianist, and coached singers.
 He received the Richard Strauss Prize from the city of Munich, and then went to Florida State University to study with his grandfather.